segmentio/segment-docs/src/connections/destinations/catalog/mixpanel/index.md

 ## Setting Up Personas and Mixpanel

 To send computed traits or audiences to Mixpanel, you first must connect it to your Personas space.
-Once it's set up, you can select Intercom as a destination for Personas data when you create computed traits or audiences.
+Once it's set up, you can select Mixpanel as a destination for Personas data when you create computed traits or audiences.

 1. Navigate to the Destinations tab in your Personas space.
 2. Search for Mixpanel and click add destination.